alanrvazquez/alanrvazquez.github.io/content/publication/ChatGPT/index.md

 ---
-abstract: "Design of experiments concerns cost-efficient experimental plans to fast-track product innovation and improvement.
-In the literature, the most common plans are two-level fractional factorial designs, which study each factor at two levels.
+abstract: "Two-level fractional factorial designs permit the study multiple factors using a limited number of runs.
 Traditionally, these designs are obtained from catalogs available in standard textbooks or statistical software.
-However, modern generative artificial intelligence systems like ChatGPT can now produce two-level fractional factorial designs.
-To our knowledge, there is no systematic assessment of the quality of these designs.
-In this paper, we thus evaluate the performance of ChatGPT to generate two-level fractional factorial designs with 8, 16 and 32 runs, and 4 to 31 factors.
-To this end, we use prompt engineering techniques to develop a high-quality set of tasks that serve as input to ChatGPT.
-We compare the designs obtained by ChatGPT with the best-known designs in terms of resolution and minimum aberration criteria.
-We show that ChatGPT can construct good 8-, 16-, and 32-run designs with up to nine factors, but it fails to produce designs with more factors."
+However, modern Large Language Models (LLMs) can now produce two-level fractional factorial designs, but the quality of these designs has not been previously assessed.
+In this paper, we perform a systematic evaluation of two popular classes of LLMs, namely GPT and Gemini models, to construct two-level fractional factorial designs with 8, 16, and 32 runs, and 4 to 26 factors.
+To this end, we use prompting techniques to develop a high-quality set of design construction tasks for the LLMs.
+We compare the designs obtained by the LLMs with the best-known designs in terms of resolution and minimum aberration criteria.
+We show that the LLMs can effectively construct optimal 8-, 16-, and 32-run designs with up to eight factors."
 authors:
 - admin
 - Kilian M. Rother